havenstadrp/documentatie/docs/guide/character/telefoon.md

 ### Application store

-{% hint style="danger" %}
+!!! danger
     This feature is currently under construction and does not function!

 ```lua